Bluebird Backcountry

 Check in at the Bluebird Backcountry base area during the day or at Camp Bluebird at night.
 Everyone in your party will need to sign a waiver and provide contact information for safety.

-• Please vacate your camping spot by 11:00 a.m. the day you are checking out.
+• Please vacate your camping spot by 11am the day you are checking out.
+(You are welcome to relocate your vehicle to the general parking area and still enjoy a great day out on the mountain).

 Camp Bluebird Rules